Martin Lawn – (University of Edinburgh, UK)

 Emeritus Professor of Education in the School of Education, University of Edinburgh (UK) and Honorary Senior Research Fellow of the Department of Education, University of Oxford (UK).
 He is a Past Secretary General of the European Educational Research Association (EERA) and the founding Editor of the European Educational Research Journal (EERJ).
 He is a Fellow of the Academy of Social Sciences in the UK and a Visiting Professor, CELE, University of Turku, Finland.
 His expertise concerns education policy in the European Union; governing education systems; the rise of comparison and research in European education; and materialities in education.
 He participated in several EU funded project (eg: KNOWPOL, 2006-2011, and EUROCORES, 2006-2009).

-The lecture concentrated on the problems of visualizing and understanding policy space in European education.
+As in 2017, the lecture concentrates on the problems of visualizing and understanding policy space in European education.
 As a policy and governed space, education doesn’t exist in dominant approaches to understanding European governing processes.
 It is rarely a case study in any collection about European governing and even now, it appears to be locked up in workings of nation state silos.
 It does not appear at the level of states working and dominating EU decisions, nor how European institutions absorb or incorporate national ones, nor how a supranational entity is formed.
 The European education space is a puzzle.

 Since the late 90s, working in, and trying to analyse European governance around education and schooling, little support was located in standard approaches and texts.
 So, my approach to understanding this area was accumulated from positive texts or from peculiar events that I was involved in.
 My experience was derived from European associations I was involved in or from research projects studying Europe [which were an interesting subject of study themselves].